xRVYx/RVY/README.md

 I’m a software developer passionate advocate for privacy-focused systems.

-🌐 	Building Secure Ecosystems: I’m the creator of Cyphr Systems, an ecosystem of privacy-first applications designed to put data ownership back in the hands of users.
-From chat apps to authentication tools, my mission is to build systems where privacy is a right, not a luxury.

 📚	Graduated from UOPX with a Bachelor of Science in Computer Science.

 🌟 	My Core Values: